 With the pandemic-induced indoor dining restrictions that were forced upon us in 2021, many Chicago bars, restaurants, and rooftops winterized their outdoor areas attempting to counter the two-pronged attack of Covid-19 mitigation measures and the Midwest’s notoriously harsh weather.

 The result was an abundance of customized outdoor spaces filled with heaters, fire pits, and all sorts of windproof shelters.
 One West Loop bar, however, went the extra mile and decided that if we’re dealing with polar problems, why not pay heed to the pioneers of the polar regions?

-The folks down at PB&J in the West Loop thus embraced the winter chill with an arctic-inspired life-size igloo made entirely from fresh ice and an accompanying ice bar.
+The folks down at PB&J in West Loop thus embraced the last two winters with an outdoor bar made entirely from fresh ice featuring an arctic-inspired life-size igloo, ice sculptures and more.

-Guests can enjoy the ice bar’s open-air experience from January 20 every night from 5 pm to 10 pm until the bar melts.
-Please note that guests will be required to present vaccine cards to enter the restaurant.
-You can head to pbjwestloop.com for their menu and more information.
+Guests can enjoy the ice bar’s open-air experience and great photo opportunities every night from 5 pm to 10 pm until the bar melts.

 You can head to pbjwestloop.com for the menu, reservations, and more information.